elliottophellia/ophellia/README.md

   - [x] Removed code obfuscation for improved readability and maintainability
   - [x] Added download functionality to file manager
   - [x] Upgraded password hashing mechanism from MD5 to bcrypt using password_hash() and password_verify()
+  - [x] Added Theme Changer feature for changing the UI theme

 ## _scans_